 Shorten the hours that you eat to less than 10 hours of the day.
 Shift your meals towards the beginning of the day, randomly switch up the times that you are eating, and avoid snacking.
-(Source)

 Insulin functions according to a circadian rhythm.
 In general, most people experience the highest insulin sensitivity in the middle of the day, and the least insulin sensitivity in the middle of the night.
 In fact, insulin sensitivity peaks for most people at noon, and is 54% higher than insulin sensitivity at midnight.
-(Source)

 I find that when I consume fewer carbs at dinner and more during the daytime hours, I improve my glucose responses to those foods.
 Glucose spikes are minimized and fasting glucose values are lower during the night.
 If I decide to eat any food, especially carbs, late at night, then I will see the effect on my fasting glucose values all night long.

 Generally, if I consume popcorn during daytime hours, it will give me a small glucose spike, but then come back to normal glucose levels within two hours of eating.
+My nighttime glucose values are generally between 70–80 mg/dL while I sleep.

-When I ate it right before going to bed, my nighttime glucose values are generally between 70–80 mg/dL while I sleep.
-Imagine if this was happening every night and had no idea!
+Now imagine if this was happening every night and had no idea!
 With the CGM providing me with a continuous stream of data, it's easier to know how to lower my blood glucose back to normal levels.

 Stress can be anything the puts the body in a physiological stressful state, which subsequently increases glucose levels.
 This includes mental stress, physical stress, poor sleep, and illnesses.
 Self-care cannot take a hit and it is important to focus on these basics so your body can perform at its best.
 Elevated cortisol (the stress hormone) can drive up fasting glucose values higher than any other factor.
-(Source)

 When your cortisol levels are consistently high, the brain and liver make extra glucose and decrease your insulin sensitivity so that the excess glucose is available to treat the stress.
-If this behavior is consistent over time, it dramatically increases our risk of developing chronic conditions such as type 2 diabetes (Source)
+If this behavior is consistent over time, it dramatically increases our risk of developing chronic conditions such as type 2 diabetes.

 In my glucose graph below, you can see a typical day for me.
 There is some glucose variability throughout the day, but most of the time, I am staying between 70–100 mg/dL.

 The second picture is a day with similar food and exercise, but when my stress levels were very high.
 The stress caused my average glucose, fasting glucose, and postprandial glucose levels to all increase.